cilium/cilium/Documentation/policy/language.rst

     security identity has not been resolved yet.
 This is typically only observed in non-Kubernetes environments.
 See section
     :ref:`endpoint_lifecycle` for details.
-world
+health
+    The health entity represents the health endpoints, used to check cluster connectivity health.
+Each node managed by Cilium hosts a health endpoint.
+    See `cluster_connectivity_health` for details on health checks. world
     The world entity corresponds to all endpoints outside of the cluster.
     Allowing to world is identical to allowing to CIDR 0/0.
 An alternative